johnsonra/recipeApp/README.md

-This is an app created by the Gemini API on Google Cloud (with a little input and troubleshooting on my part).
+This is an app created by the Gemini CLI on Google Cloud (with a little input and troubleshooting on my part).
 To run it, do the following:

 * Log into https://console.cloud.google.com